HSBC boss scores bumper farewell pay package as bank profits rise

 In 2016, the bank changed its pay policy for executive directors, lowering the top amount that could be earned by 7 percent, but objections to oversized payouts have continued.

-UK-based investor body Pirc blasted the lender in 2017 for awarding Gulliver a benefits package it labelled as “excessive”, pointing out a ratio of executive pay to average employee remuneration of 102:1.
+UK-based investor body Pirc blasted the lender in 2017 for awarding Gulliver a benefits package it labeled as “excessive”, pointing out a ratio of executive pay to average employee remuneration of 102:1.

 Pirc was not immediately available for comment.

-However, Gulliver’s 2017 payout is well below that of his U.S. peers, with JPMorgan Chief Executive Jamie Dimon earning $29.5 million in 2017 while Citigroup boss Michael Corbat was paid $23 million.
+However, Gulliver’s 2017 payout is well below that of his U.S. peers, with JPMorgan (JPM.N) Chief Executive Jamie Dimon earning $29.5 million in 2017 while Citigroup (C.N) boss Michael Corbat was paid $23 million.

 Europe’s largest lender also boosted its total annual bonus pool after a 12 percent cut last year the wake of dwindling revenues.
 This year staff will share a pot of $3.3 billion, compared with $3.04 billion a year earlier.